spapas/spapas.github.io/content/django-cbv-tutorial.rst

     class HeaderPrefixBetterCustomClassView(mixins.HeaderPrefixMixin, BetterCustomClassView):
         header='Hello!'

-This will properly print the header displaying both PREFIX and Hello.
+This will retrieve the header from the ancestor and properly print the header displaying both PREFIX and Hello.
 What if we wanted to re-use the default header mixin?
 First let's change ``DefaultHeaderMixin`` to properly use ``super()``: